mikechambers/dcli/src/dclim/README.md

 When running the utility will check whether a more current version of the Destiny 2 API manifest database is avaliable (comparing it to the last version which has been downloaded).
 If a new version is found, it will download the database, uncompress it, and save it to the directory specified when calling the utility.
 It will also save a file containting metadata about the current version, which is used for future checks for updates.

-Manifest will be stored in the specified local directory with the file name: manifest.sqlite3, along with meta-data with information about the downloaded version.
+Manifest is stored in the system specific local app data directory with the file name: manifest.sqlite3, along with meta-data with information about the downloaded version.
 This is used to to determine whether the remote version has been updated.